How to Lay Brick Pavers: A Comprehensive Guide

 • Plate Compactor: Essential for compacting the base material and pavers.

-• Screed Board: This is for leveling the sand layer before laying the pavers.
+• Screed Board: For leveling the sand layer before laying the pavers.

-• Rubber Mallet: To gently tap pavers into place without damaging them.
+• Rubber Mallet: To gently tap pavers into place without causing damage.

 • Wet Saw or Chisel: For cutting pavers to fit edges and corners.

-• Broom: To sweep sand into the joints and clean up the area.
+• Broom: To sweep sand into the joints and clean the area.

 • Gloves and Safety Gear: To protect your hands and ensure safety during installation.